General Rules (draft)

 - international agreements

 The General Rules frequently refer to the 'Guidelines'.
-These are the Industrial Chemicals Categorisation Guidelines which must be read in conjunction with the General Rules and are also currently open for public comment.
+These are the Industrial Chemicals Categorisation Guidelines which must be read in conjunction with the General Rules (consultation on the General Rules is now closed).

 Ban on use of animal test data for cosmetics